sysujjlab/sysujjlab.github.io/content/authors/WenjiMo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate Students
+  - Graduated Students
 ---

-Wenji Mo received the B.Sc. degree in electronic information science and technology from Central China Normal University, Wuhan, China, in 2022.
-He is currently pursuing the M.S. degree in electronic information with Sun Yat-sen University, Shenzhen, China.
+Wenji Mo received the B.Sc. degree in electronic information science and technology from Central China Normal University, Wuhan, China, in 2022, and the M.Sc. degree in Electronic Information from Sun Yat-sen University, Shenzhen, China, in 2025.He is currently working as a chip engineer at Sanechips, focusing on integrated circuit development.

-His current research interests include circuit design of low-power RISC-V processors and self-powered SoCs.
+His research interests include circuit design of low-power RISC-V processors and self-powered SoCs.